githubssr25/Local-Brewery-Finder-Application--Front-End-and-Back-End-Code/README.md

 READ ME:

-The following is a project on creating a local brewery finder application where users can
+The following is a group project on creating a local brewery finder application where users can
 1) Find the nearest brewery near a given location
 2) Review a beer giving a rating and description
 3) Review a brewery giving a rating and description